LRG-Champions/StaffsEmergencyContacts/README.md

 Begin with the [Solution Overview](https://github.com/LRG-Champions/template/wiki/Solution-Overview) to read about what the app does and how it works.

-When you're ready to try out App X, or to use it in your own organization, follow the steps in the [Deployment Guide](https://github.com/LRG-Champions/template/wiki/Deployment-Guide).
+When you're ready to try out Staffs Emergency Contacts Application, or to use it in your own organization, follow the steps in the [Deployment Guide](https://github.com/LRG-Champions/template/wiki/Deployment-Guide).

 ## Feedback